jsinger67/parol/README.md

 ## ATTENTION - The main branch is subject to constant changes, so the experience can be bumpy

-Therefore, please use an officially released version from [crates.io](https://crates.io/crates/parol).
+Therefore, please use an officially released version from [crates.io](https://crates.io/crates/parol) or refer to one of the latest [tags](https://github.com/jsinger67/parol/tags) applied to main branch.

 ---